froggyos/froggyos.github.io/versions/1.14/README.md

 * `TypeError` - The type of a variable is not what was expected.
 * `SyntaxError` - The syntax of the code is not valid.
 * `ReferenceError` - The thing that was referenced is not defined, not accessible, or cannot be changed.
-* `DivisionByZeroError` - Division by zero is not allowed.
 * `CalculationError` - The calculation could not be performed.
 * `EvaluationError` - The evaluation of a token failed.
 * `ImportError` - Import could not be loaded, or was already loaded.